NovaGL/diy-melview/README.md

 We send the command to https://api.melview.net/api/unitcommand.aspx The body of the request is the action we want to perform.
 We need three things to build the command.
-The unitid which we retrieved above.
-The API version, which is currently 2 and the command we want to send.
+The unitid which we retrieved above, the verbosity of the response (just leave it as 2) and the command we want to send.

 Refer to the below table for commands.
 An example to turn off a unit would be: